geleos27/pidtuner.github.io/README.md

 # PidTuner

-This repo is used to host the [PidTuner static website](https://geleos27.github.io/pidtuner.github.io/) and is also used to report **issues**.
+This repo is used to host the [PidTuner modified static website](https://geleos27.github.io/pidtuner.github.io/) and is also used to report **issues**.

 When reporting an issue, please follow the guidelines below: